There are many components of a UV system presented below:

 UV chamber or reactor

-In the chamber or UV reactor, there are one or more UV lamps protected by their quartz tubes.
+In the UV chamber or reactor, there are one or more UV lamps protected by their quartz tubes.

 Different types of reactors can be found for specific applications such as sterilization.